-- Appears repeatedly in Touhou: Sakuya towards Remilia, Youmu towards Yuyuko, Ran towards Yukari, Reisen towards Eirin, Eirin towards Kaguya...It helps that none of them do anything particularly bad (with the possible exception of Youmu).
+- Appears repeatedly in Touhou Project: Sakuya towards Remilia, Youmu towards Yuyuko, Ran towards Yukari, Reisen towards Eirin, Eirin towards Kaguya...It helps that none of them do anything particularly bad (with the possible exception of Youmu).
 However, it is clear that though they will never disobey their respective masters, they would much rather not be performing whatever absurd task they have planned this time.

-- Lancer in Fate/stay night and Lancer in Fate Zero.
+- Lancer in Fate/stay night and Lancer in Fate/Zero.
 It doesn't end well either time, but in at least one case, it ends in a spectacularly awesome fashion.

-- The Dreamland Chronicles: the king of the dwarves is loyal to the king of Dreamland.
+- The Dreamland Chronicles: The king of the dwarves is loyal to the king of Dreamland.

 - Izor, from Dubious Company, is torn between this and My Country, Right or Wrong.
 Even when he reveals his plot, he needs serious convincing by Future High Priestess Sal to assassinate the Emperor instead of using him as a Puppet King.

 - Played for laughs with the royal guards of the Elven Kingdom.
-When the King and Queen order each other's arrest, it leads the guards to obeying whoever spoke last until they collapse from exhaustion.
+When the King and Queen order each other's arrest, it leads the guards to obey whoever spoke last until they collapse from exhaustion.